+35725368683

 Legal services through an LLC (Limited Liability Company)

-The lawyers based in Cyprus can also perform their services through an LLC company.
+Lawyers based in Cyprus can also provide their services through an LLC company.
 Such a company can offer a full range of legal services to local and international clients.

 European Union Lawyers

-Following the country's membership in the EU, lawyers from other Member states may practice in Cyprus provided they fulfil certain criteria.
+Following the country's membership in the EU, lawyers from other Member states may practice in Cyprus provided they fulfil specific criteria.

 Our Law Firm

-We take pride in the high standard of services offered.
-Building a relationship of trust and close attention to each client's case set the standards of services offered.
+We take pride in the high standards of service we offer.
+Building a relationship of trust and close attention to each client's case sets the standards of the services provided.

 How We Can Help?